emqx/emqx-docs/en_US/file-transfer/client.md

 Payload: the binary data of the file chunk.

-* `file_id` is the unique identifier of the file transfer session.
+* `file_id`: Unique identifier for the file transfer session.
-* `offset` is the offset in bytes from the beginning of the file where the chunk should be written.
+* `offset`: Offset in bytes from the beginning of the file where the chunk should be written.

 ### Finish Command